wp-plugins/stageshow/trunk/readme.txt

 == Changelog ==

 * Version History for StageShow Plugin

+= 2.2.3 (06/10/2013) =
+* Bug Fix: Test Email Destination not reported if not diverted
+* Bug Fix: PayPal IPN fields not converted to UTF-8 (Special Characters not displayed/stored)
+* Bug Fix: Email template not updated on upgrade from StageShow to StageShow+
+* Bug Fix: Checkout errors not reported
+* Bug Fix: Settings label not translated
+* Bug Fix: StageShow+ Updates not detected on some servers
+* Overview page Trolley Type output replaced by Plugin Type and Version
+* Timezone reported on Overview page - with error notification if it is not set
+* "Bcc EMails to WP Admin" setting renamed "Bcc EMails to Sales Email"

 = 2.2.2 (16/09/2013) =
 * Bug Fix: Sales not logged to Database